February 23, 2018 by Mike Miller

 If the right wire was used, check whether or not it was run alongside any other power carrying cabling in the building.
 Sensor wiring, shall not be run with power carrying wiring in the building.
 It may cross power carrying wiring, but sensor wiring should never be run over a longer distance right next to it.
 Induced power from that wiring will have an impact on the accuracy of the sensor used.
 To run longer distances the sensor wiring must be inside its own grounded metal conduit.

 While these may not be the only way s to troubleshoot misbehaving sensors, in my experience these techniques have proved to be the most successful.
-Look for more on control issues in HPAC March 2018.
+Look for more on control systems issues in HPAC March 2018.